HYF-Class20/agile-development-group1-loruki/planning/backlog.md

     efficiently manage my online store._
 - As Alex, a web developer, I want to have access to server logs and analytics, so that I can troubleshoot issues and optimize performance.
+    - _Given that I need to troubleshoot issues and optimize performance, when I sign up for a cloud hosting provider, then I should have access to server logs and analytics._